-- a.
+a.
 Conduct Training.
-Before receipt of proposals, each evaluator should become familiar with all pertinent documents, e.g., SIR, evaluation plan, and rating scales, etc..
-The SET should conduct training that includes an overview of these documents and the source selection process, with instructions on properly documenting each offeror's strengths, weaknesses, and risks.
-Training should also include ethics information and the protection of source selection information.
-This training is especially crucial when evaluators have little or no source selection experience. - b.
+Before receipt of proposals, each evaluator should becomes familiar with all pertinent documents, e.g., SIR, evaluation plan, and rating scales, etc..
+The SET should conducts training that includes an overview of these documents and the source selection process, with instructions on properly documenting each offeror's strengths, weaknesses, and risks.
+Training should also includes ethics information and the protection of source selection information.
+This training is especially crucial when evaluators have little or no source selection experience.

+b.
 Documenting the Evaluation.
 The SET performs an in-depth, systematic evaluation of offerors' proposals against evaluation factors and subfactors in the SIR(s).
 All evaluations must be documented.
 While the specific evaluation processes and tasks vary, the basic objective is to provide information about each offeror's strengths and weaknesses so the SSO can make an informed and reasoned decision.
-It is imperative that there be an orderly method for identifying, recording, and tracking strengths and weaknesses.
-Also, it is critical that evaluation findings be supported with narrative statements.
-Ratings alone are not conclusive data on which to make a source selection decision.
-All determinations relating to changes in requirements after release of the SIR should also be documented in the evaluation report. - c.
+It is imperative that there be an An orderly method for identifying, recording, and tracking strengths and weaknesses is imperative.
+Also, it is critical that eEvaluation findings being supported with narrative statements is critical.
+Ratings alone are not conclusive data-information on which to make a source selection decision.
+All determinations relating to changes in requirements after release of the SIR should alsomust be documented in the evaluation report.

+c.
 Assignment and Use of Offeror Code Names.
-Once proposals are received, the SET should consider establishing a code name for each of the offerors.
-This would help protect the identities of offerors submitting proposals, the proprietary information in their proposals, and the contents of the evaluation reports and source selection documentation.
-The code names would be assigned by the SET and then communicated to all evaluation personnel prior to the start of proposal evaluation.
-All SET members, evaluation team members, and support personnel involved in the evaluation and source selection must then use any assigned code names vice the actual offeror names in all discussions and in all written documentation and communication (including the SSO Briefing).
+Once proposals are received, the SET should considers establishing a code name for each of the offerors.
+This would helps protect the identities of offerors submitting proposals, the proprietary information in their proposals, and the contents of the evaluation reports and source selection documentation.
+The code names would beare assigned by the SET and then communicated to all evaluation personnel prior to the start of proposal evaluation.
+All SET members, evaluation team members, and support personnel involved in the evaluation and source selection must then use any assigned code names vice rather than the actual offeror names in all discussions and in all written documentation and communication (including the SSO Briefing).
 The SSO would then not know the actual offeror names until after contract award.
 Additional guidance related to the assignment of code names is as follows:

-- (1) Code names should be based on a series of like items (e.g., states such as Missouri, Arkansas, and Nebraska for an acquisition with three offerors); - (2) Care should be taken to avoid choosing a series of names where one may be perceived as more valuable than another (e.g., if using precious metals, Gold may be perceived as more valuable than Bronze, or if using colors, Red may be perceived more negatively than Green); - (3) If there are more than three or four offerors, alphabetic characters should be used for ease of reference (e.g., Offeror A, Offeror B etc.); and - (4) Code names would not be assigned in the following situations:
+(1) Code names should beare based on a series of like items (e.g., states such as Missouri, Arkansas, and Nebraska for an acquisition with three offerors);

+(2) Care should beis taken to avoid choosing a series of names where one may be perceived as more valuable than another (e.g., if using precious metals, Gold gold may be perceived as more valuable than Bbronze, or if using colors, Red red may be perceived more negatively than Greengreen);

+(3) If there are more than three or four offerors, alphabetic characters should beare used for ease of reference (e.g., Offeror A, Offeror B etc.); and

+(4) Code names would not be assigned in the following situations:

-Only one proposal received; or Where the names of all offerors competing are publicly known in accordance with AMS clause 3.2.2.3-72 "Announcing Competing Offerors" (July, 2004).
+- \Box Only one proposal received; or - □ Where the names of all offerors competing are publicly known in accordance with AMS clause 3.2.2.3-72 "Announcing Competing Offerors" (July, 2004).